 How Can Supplemental Health Insurance for Cancer Help Me?

-Supplemental health insurance for cancer can help protect your finances from the indirect costs of cancer:
+Supplemental health insurance for cancer can help with the out-of-pocket costs of cancer2 such as:

 - Specialty equipment, food, and clothing

 Depending on your health insurance’s deductible and out-of-pocket maximum costs, what you’ll have to pay will vary.
 Additionally, cancer costs vary depending on where it is located and when it is diagnosed.
 The average medical cost for individuals with cancer ranges from $23,500 to $105,500.3

 Supplemental cancer insurance is designed to help supplement your health insurance policy, not replace it.
 Supplemental plans require you to pay monthly premiums just like standard health insurance, but the benefits are typically offered as lump-sum cash paid directly to you.2 When you receive a cancer diagnosis, you file a claim with the insurance company and you could receive your lump-sum payment in as soon as three days if the claim satisfies the terms of the policy.

 While disability insurance is meant to help you in certain health emergencies, it may not be cover all your insurance needs.
 To qualify for long-term disability, you are required to miss work for a certain period of time.4 Since cancer treatments are highly individualized, you may not be disabled long enough to qualify.
 For example, chemotherapy can last three months or less.
 Long-term disability terms vary, so check your policy for details.4

 And if you use short-term disability, your employer is only required to hold your job if you are also eligible and file for 12 weeks of FMLA leave.6 These two very different plans also may not cover all of your missing wages while you’re unable to work, and others may have a waiting period before benefits can be accessed.5